danielemery/leben-in-deutschland-test-practice/README.md

 Hosted with Vercel at https://lid-practice.demery.net/

+Disclaimer: This project was mostly [vibe-coded](https://en.wikipedia.org/wiki/Vibe_coding) and should not be considered a reflection of my coding abilities 😎.

 ## Scraper

 A scraper is included to fetch the latest questions from the official website.